 Luckily, there are some strategies to ease the hurt and help your nipples heal quickly!
 Below we will discuss some reasons for nipple pain and some strategies to overcome it.

 Should I Continue Breastfeeding?

 It is very important to continue to breastfeed if you are experiencing nipple pain.
 Try to nurse your baby on the least painful nipple first; she will not suck as hard on the second, more painful nipple.
-If putting your baby to breast hurts too much, use a breast pump or hand-express to keep your milk supply moving.
+If putting your baby to breast hurts too much, use a breast pump or hand-express to keep your milk supply flowing.

 Your breast milk can also help your nipples heal with antibacterial protection.
 If you have a crack in your nipple or broken skin, squeeze out a few drops and gently rub over your nipple.
 Let your nipples air dry before covering with your bra or nursing pad.

-What Causes Sore Nipples?
+What Causes Sore Nipples During Breastfeeding?